- Explain integrated marketing communication (IMC)

 - Synergistic with other marketing activities: Digital marketing tools offer quick, easy, and inexpensive ways to repurpose marketing messages and content from other marketing communication methods.
 They help amplify and reinforce the messages targeting consumers through other media.
 For example, uploading a TV ad to YouTube creates a piece of digital marketing content that can be posted to Facebook, tweeted on Twitter, embedded in a Web-site page, and shared via an email from a sales representative engaged in personal selling to a target customer.

-As an example of the incredibly potency of sharable digital marketing media, the following Android video was embedded in this course (education benefits from sharing, too!), it was one of the most viral videos of 2015, with 22,494,575 views:
+As an example of the incredibly potency of sharable digital marketing media, at the time the following Android video was embedded in this course (education benefits from sharing, too!), it was one of the most viral videos of 2015, with 22,494,575 views:

 Web sites represent an all-in-one storefront, a display counter, and a megaphone for organizations to communicate in the digital world.
 For digital and bricks-and-mortar businesses, Web sites are a primary channel for communicating with current and prospective customers as well as other audiences.
 A good Web site provides evidence that an organization is real, credible, and legitimate.